[Major revision–posted 5/14/18 (replaces 10/21/13 edition)]

 • Have a satisfactory record of performance.

-(2) Employees who would like to be considered for a reclassification must submit an application through the established online process.
+(2) Employees who would like to be considered for a new position must submit an application through the university's online applicant tracking system.

 (3) Employees who express interest in different positions may do so without jeopardizing their current position or future opportunities.